Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something else.

-This report is especially interesting when you want to find out about your real estate website conversions.
+This report is especially interesting when you want to learn about your real estate website conversions.

 So, generally speaking, it helps you track particular actions your visitors take on your real estate website.

-This can also help you improve the click through rates and conversion rates of important pages, such as pages with contact forms, and other types of pages where you expect some sort of user interaction or behavior.
+This can also help you improve the click-through and conversion rates of important pages, such as pages with contact forms and other pages where you expect some sort of user interaction or behavior.

-For example, you could set-up an event if you want to find out if people click on a chatbot you have implemented on your site.
+For example, you could set up an event to find out if people click on a chatbot you have implemented on your site.

 8) Exit Pages